TorchLean

 by the IBP transformer for that op.

-This makes IBP cheap and robust, but also conservative.
+This makes IBP inexpensive and robust, but also conservative.
 Over sufficiently deep nonlinear composition, intervals can widen quickly.

 The key linear layer rule is sign splitting.
 For a row y_i = sum_j W_ij x_j + b_i, positive weights use the lower endpoint for the lower bound and the upper endpoint for the upper bound, while negative weights do the opposite.
 In a two input example with x1 in [0, 1], x2 in [-1, 2], and y = 3*x1 - 2*x2 + 0.5, IBP gives lower = -3.5 and upper = 5.5.